angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 Angular introduces Signal Forms with Version [21.0.0](https://github.com/angular/angular/releases/tag/21.0.0), an experimental but promising approach to form handling that leverages Angular's reactive Signal primitive.
 This new API offers a declarative way to build forms with full control over the data model and built-in schema validation.
-In this first part of our three-part series, we'll cover the fundamentals you need to get started with Signal Forms.
+In this first part of our four-part series, we'll cover the fundamentals you need to get started with Signal Forms.

 > ⚠️ **Experimental Feature:** Signal Forms are currently an experimental feature in Angular.
 The API and functionality may change in future releases.